 Before filing, you must meet several basic criteria:

 - You must have received mesh during surgery, which directly caused an injury.

 - You sustained financial, emotional, or physical damages due to the mesh defect.

 - You are within your state’s statute of limitations, which could be as short as two years.

 - You can confirm the date of your surgery, surgeon, and other medical details.

 - You are prepared for the long haul with an individual trial, as this is not a class action.

 Contact us at Marc Whitehead & Associates

-The best way to move forward is to speak with an experienced attorney who can provide information and expert guidance.
+The best way to move forward is to speak with an experienced defective medical device attorney who can provide information and expert guidance.
 We’ve handled cases like yours, and we’re here to help.
 Schedule a free case analysis–there is no obligation to hire us afterward.
 And since we work on a contingency fee basis, you will not pay attorney’s fees unless we win compensation for your injuries.
 We look forward to hearing from you.